-Ken McQuarrie, Chair
+Ken McQuarrie, Chair and Treasurer

 Ken has been a member of DPP since it was founded in 2001 and was instrumental in helping start the organization along with Diana – his wife, DPP founder and Emeritus Executive Director.
 In addition to being Chair, Ken also manages all the business activities of DPP including finances, policy development, and reporting.
 Ken has been a member on previous DPP boards and has extensive knowledge of the history of the organization.
 Ken also contributes through his extensive business experience.
 Ken works with Accenture, one of the largest professional business and IT services consulting organizations in the world with approximately 350,000 employees globally.
 Throughout his 25year career with Accenture, Ken has worked with a number of large clients in various industries and government to help improve their productivity and quality, and reduce their cost to serve through the implementation of industrialized processes, tools and best practices.
 Ken holds a Masters degree in Applied Science from the University of Waterloo in Canada.